antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-* For future use the genes that make the difference have been stored for you as so called signatures.
+* For future use the genes that make the difference have been stored for you in R2 as signatures (aka genesets or categories).
 R2 provides additional analyses for this set of genes in the right panel of menu buttons.
 As a first analysis step we can check a data resource called the Gene Ontology that provides a tree of systematic ordered biological terms that is used to formally describe the biological role of each gene.
 R2 now calculates for each of the thousands of groups of genes that are annotated with a specific biological term whether your set of choice is over-represented in them.
 In the menu panel to the right select the

 ---------
   ![](_static/images/R2d2_logo.png)**What can you say about the function of the group of genes that are upregulated in the MES type of cells?**